rubymonsters/ruby-for-beginners/38_blocks.md

 as the value that you know.

-You'd go ahead and follow the instructions on the paper, and thus print out the message, 5 times, because `5` is the value that you know.
+You'd go ahead and follow the instructions on the paper, and thus print out the message.
+You repeat this 5 times, because `5` is the value that you know.

 This is pretty much how the method `times` on numbers works, and how blocks
 work: `times` takes the block (the instructions), and runs it as many times